wedump/simple-games/README.md

 # TO DO LIST

 ## Server Side
-    1. Router
-      - Clean up static process

-    2. Stress test
+    1. Stress test
       - Use python web client

-    3. Logging
+    2. Logging

 ## Client Side
     1. Scrolling